Dmitri-Sintsov/django-jinja-knockout/README.rst

 better language than Javascript in general and server-side has less glitches than browsers.

 Most of client-side scripts included into this redistributable app are server-side agnostic and are not tied much to Django, except for client-side localization.
-In fact, most of that client-side code is also used in Laravel project as well.
+In fact, most of that client-side code is also used in large Laravel project as well.
 They are included for developer's convenience.
-Also my personal feeling is, that Django itself lacks a bit heavier support of client-side Javascript out-of-box (Knockout.js would be great inclusion, considering it's small size).
+Also my personal feeling is, that Django itself lacks a bit heavier support of client-side Javascript out-of-box.
+Knockout.js would be great inclusion for `empty_form` handling and in `django.admin`, considering it's small size.

 However, some of server-side functionality, like AJAX form validation and viewmodels manipulation is either useless or will not work without these scripts.

-Obviously, only AJAX response parts and DOM manipulation (eg. Knockout.js processing of `formset.empty_form`) are tied to client-side scripts.
+Obviously, only AJAX response parts and DOM manipulation (eg. Knockout.js processing of `formset.empty_form`) are tied to bundled client-side scripts.

 app.js / tooltips.js
 ~~~~~~~~~~~~~~~~~~~~